elf4j/elf4j-api/README.md

 of `Supplier#get()`, instead of the `Supplier` function itself, should be used to compute the final log message.

 Note that, similar to the case of placeholder token, this handling is by convention and not syntactically enforced by the API or SPI.
-This affords API clients the convenience of mixing `Supplier` functions and other `Object` types to form the log message.
+This affords API clients the convenience of mixing `Supplier` functions and other `Object` types when forming the log message.
 In case a lambda expression is used for the `Supplier` function, the lambda needs to be explicitly cast.
 For example:

 ```jshelllanguage
 logger.atInfo()